Part Three: Guidelines for Students

 14. Right to be Informed

-The College community, and the student government in particular, has the obligation to inform students of their rights and responsibilities upon appointment and throughout their college career.
+The SUNY Cortland community, and the student government in particular, has the obligation to inform students of their rights and responsibilities upon appointment and throughout their college career.

-SUNY Cortland's student nonacademic student conduct system is described in the Code of Student Conduct.
-Please see the Code of Student Conduct and Related Policies Table of Contents, Code of Student Conduct 2016-2017 and Related College Policies for a complete compilation of nonacademic student conduct policies.
+SUNY Cortland's student nonacademic student conduct system is described in the Student Code of Conduct.
+Please see the Student Code of Conduct and Related Policies for a complete compilation of nonacademic student conduct policies.

 The State University of New York College at Cortland strives to maintain a community that promotes and values the academic experience, institutional and personal integrity, justice, equality and diversity.
-The College, therefore, believes in values that foster an environment where people can work, study and recreate together as a community.
+SUNY Cortland, therefore, believes in values that foster an environment where people can work, study and recreate together as a community.

-In establishing this community, it is necessary to state behavioral expectations for all students, which promote the values that the College has stated are necessary.
-The purpose of the Code of Student Conduct (also referred to as the Student Code or Code) is to outline these behavioral expectations and to provide an explanation of the process involved for responding to allegations of student misconduct, as well as detailing what actions the College shall take in dealing with policy violations.
+In establishing this community, it is necessary to state behavioral expectations for all students, which promote the values that the university has stated are necessary.
+The purpose of the Student Code of Conduct (also referred to as the Student Code or Code) is to outline these behavioral expectations and to provide an explanation of the process involved for responding to allegations of student misconduct, as well as detailing what actions the university shall take in dealing with policy violations.

-A student attending SUNY Cortland agrees to be governed by this Student Code, as well as other College policies.
-The College, through the Student Conduct Office, maintains the exclusive authority to impose sanctions for behaviors that violate the Code of Student Conduct.
+A student attending SUNY Cortland agrees to be governed by this Student Code, as well as other university policies.
+SUNY Cortland, through the Student Conduct Office, maintains the exclusive authority to impose sanctions for behaviors that violate the Student Code of Conduct.

 It is the responsibility of the faculty to impart not only knowledge but also respect for knowledge.
 It is also the professional responsibility of all faculty members to explain the importance of honesty and respect for knowledge in order to ensure an academic environment that encourages integrity.
 To establish such an environment, students must recognize that their role in their education is active; they are responsible for their own learning.
 Specifically, it is the responsibility of students to protect their own work from inappropriate use by others and to protect the work of other people by providing proper citation of ideas and research findings to the appropriate source.
 This includes the obligation to preserve all educational resources, thereby permitting full and equal access to knowledge.